AMD’s Data Center Roadmap: EPYC Genoa-X, Siena Announced, Turin in 2024

 Here we can see the AMD server roadmap until the end of 2024.
 We also have the CPU core roadmap in the second slide, which you can read more about here.
 The server CPU roadmap shows a significant expansion of AMD's target markets with the 4th-Gen EPYC family.
 These chips all come with the Zen 4 microarchitecture.

 AMD will now have general-purpose server chips with its standard EPYC Genoa silicon, a high-performance optimized EPYC Genoa-X with 3D V-Cache, cloud-optimized chips with the 128-core 256-thread Bergamo, and edge- and telecommunications-focused Siena processors.
+It is though that all of the Zen 4 chips drop into the same SP5 socket.
 Further below, we'll dive into these new chips, including AMD's first data center APU, the Instinct MI300.

 AMD announced that the 5th-generation EPYC Turin family will come to market in 2024 but didn't divulge any further details.
 The CPU core roadmap does tell us that Turin will come in 4nm and 3nm, and also in 3D V-Cache and cloud-optimized variants.

 AMD shared a demo of a 96-core EPYC Genoa providing a >75% uplift over the current-gen EPYC flagship in a Java SPECjbb benchmark.
 This gain comes from the move to the 5nm Zen 4 architecture, along with the 12-channels of DDR5 memory.
 That’s not to mention the extra 32 cores over the previous-gen EPYC.
-Genoa is also notable for supporting CXL-attached memory.
+Genoa is also notable for supporting PCIe 5.0 and CXL-attached memory, like we see with Samsung's 512GB CXL memory Expander.
 AMD says Genoa remains on track for launch in the fourth quarter of this year.

 The 128-core Bergamo comes with the density- and scale-out optimized Bergamo comes with up to 128 Zen 4c cores and an astounding 256 threads in a single socket.
 Bergamo drops into the same SP5 socket as the Genoa processors and supports the full Zen 4 ISA.